chocolatey/choco-wiki/ChocolateyFAQs.md

 ```

 Is this an error?
 It's not.
 It will be removed from future versions.

-###Why does chocolatey install to C:\Chocolatey by default?
-Why the system root folder?
+###Where does chocolatey install by default?
-Excellent question, deserving of a full page - [[Default Install Reasoning|DefaultChocolateyInstallReasoning]]
-**UPDATE**: AS of 0.9.8.24, it now installs to C:\ProgramData\chocolatey.
+As of version 0.9.8.24, binaries, libraries and chocolatey components install in C:\ProgramData\chocolatey (environment variable %ProgramData%) by default.
+This reduces the attack surface on a local installation of chocolatey and limits who can make changes to the directory.

 ###What kind of package types does chocolatey support?
 * Binary Packages – Installable/portable applications – This is 98 % of the chocolatey packages – most are pointers to the real deal installers/zips.